gboeing/ppd534/software/readme.md

 ### Step 1: Git

 Download and install [git](https://git-scm.com/downloads).
+You can use the default options.
 Then, on your computer, open a terminal window, change directories to your desktop, and clone the course repo to your desktop by running the following command in your terminal:

 ```
 git clone https://github.com/gboeing/ppd534.git